Are you keen to start investing in US stocks?

 After that, you get to spin the wheel (on the Stake app) and see which stock you get.
 Pretty fun.

 What to know when you want to buy US stocks in Australia

 While the concept of buying, holding, and selling shares is the same in the US as it is in Aus, there are some things you'll experience that are a bit different.
 It’s important to have a little understanding for when you start so there is no knowledge gap to ruin your motivation.

 You are trading as a foreigner.

-As an Australian you live a probably work in the same place the ASX runs.
+As an Australian in Australia trading on the ASX you are keeping everything local.
 This means you fit into the same tax system and structure that the companies you are investing in do.

 The time zones are different

 Australia is in the southern hemisphere and half a planet away from the US.
 The US time zones are around 15-18 hours behind in its’ time zones so the markets will be open during Australia's best sleeping hours.

 That's ok, as unless you are an active trader you can always set trades to happen while you are asleep and put orders in so that you don’t need to be online to do it while the market is open.

 Here in Australia we have the ASX where the vast majority of stocks are traded i.e..
 All in the one place.